pk94/DAMI_project/README.md

 # DBSCAN+
-DBSCAN+ is a simple script for clustering using DBSCAN algorithm.
-All of three implementations are "+" versions witch is slight modification of original DBSCAN algorithm - it means that each of non-core points can be classified to more than one cluster.
-All implemented versions use Tanimoto similarity measure as a distance measure.
+DBSCAN+ is a simple script for clustering using the DBSCAN algorithm.
+All of three implementations are "+" versions which are a slight modification of the original DBSCAN algorithm - it means that each of non-core points can be classified to more than one cluster.
+All implemented versions use the Tanimoto similarity measure as a distance measure.
 All of them are also optimized - candidates for potential neighbours are preselected using case-dependent distance bounds.

 The implemented versions include: